skn0012/cse15l-lab-reports/week-5-lab-report.md

 ## 1. **grep 'string' filename**.

 * This searches a specific file that the user inputs for the exact string the user wants (ex. only searches for "Lucayans", not "lucayans").
+This includes if the word is part of another word (ex. searching for "an", "and" would be outputted as well).
+That goes for all the other grep commands.
 It's useful for searching for a specific string in a specific file.

 ```
 grep "Lucayans" written_2/travel_guides/berlitz2/Bahamas-History.txt